The Workbook

 The single most powerful factor in building a child's savings is time.
 A $50 monthly contribution starting at birth grows to over $12,500 by age 18 at 3.5% APY.
-Starting the same $50 at age 5 produces only about $9,200 by age 18.
+Starting the same $50 at age 5 produces only about $9,200.
 Those five extra years of compound interest add over $3,300 without contributing a single extra dollar.
-This page provides the interactive calculator, reference tables at common contribution levels and rates, and goal-based scenarios to help you plan.
+Use the calculator below or read the reference tables.

 $0$5,000